mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 * PPRL requires that the Data Owner have an implementation of [FHIR Bulk Data Export](https://hl7.org/fhir/uv/bulkdata/) so that mass patients may be exported and PPRL'd.
 * The FHIR Bulk Data implementation should export in NDJSON format in which each patient makes up a single line in the file.
 The patients in each line should be in valid JSON format but are seperated from eachother by newlines.

-### <a name="Disclaimers">Disclaimers and Known Limitations</a>
+### <a name="Disclaimers">Known Limitations</a>
 PPRL is intended to preserve the privacy of PII while enabling matching.
-However, like other record matching techniques, the PPRL process has several weaknesses that can impact the security and privacy of PII: (1) the PPRL process is vulnerable to adversary attacks resulting in breaches in privacy, (2) poor data quality and errors in matching can degrade linkage quality, and (3) there are computational limitations to scale the PPRL process.</p>
+However, like other record matching techniques, the PPRL process has weaknesses that can impact the process.

+An ideal PPRL process is constructed to protect the privacy of individuals.
+This privacy may be compromised through the disclosure of the secret value, or an obfuscation process that does not sufficiently deidentify the source data.
+Construction of appropriate obfuscation techniques is outside the scope of this IG.

+As with any record matching process, poor source data quality will likely degrade linkage quality.
+Some techniques used to work with identity data, such as files of nicknames or looking for month/day swaps are unavailable using a PPRL process.

+PPRL will often require greater computational resources than a plain text record linkage process.

 ### <a name="Credits">Credits</a>
 Authored by the CODI project at MITRE, sponsored by the CDC.